BWA Showcases Nigeria's Beauty Sector to Global Market - THISDAYLIVE

 Nigerian beauty sector is projected to worth about 4 billion dollars annually.
-This was disclosed at the Beauty West Africa exhibition (BWA) held at Landmark event center, Lagos last week.
+This was disclosed at the Beauty West Africa exhibition (BWA) held at Landmark Event Center, Lagos.

 “We want to export Nigerian products across the world.
 There is a wealth of business looking to get into Africa to setup local distribution and to help local manufacturing to boost GDP of the nation,” he noted.